The following Employment Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

-The annual allowance in relation to pension arrangements is the maximum amount:
+The annual allowance in relation to registered pension schemes is the maximum amount:

 See Example 1.

-The annual allowance covers all contributions whether made by the member or any other person, for example, the member’s employer.
+The annual allowance covers all contributions whether made by the member or any other person, eg the member’s employer.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 To view our latest tax guidance content, sign in to Tolley® Guidance or register for a free trial.